CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. The next important part is the **Remediation Steps** which contains the remediation logic where you can remediate the selected resources.

-1. If storage account has already been moved to the **Healthy resources** tab, then move on to the next exercise.
+1. If storage account has already been moved to the **Healthy resources** tab, then move on to the next task.

 1. Under **Affected resources**, **select a resource** (the single **storage account** on the Unhealthy resources) and click on **Fix**.
 This will automatically apply the remediation to the selected resource.